brikis98/yevgeniy-brikman-homepage/_posts/2014-05-05-you-are-what-you-document.md

 1. [Ember](http://emberjs.com/)
 1. [Foundation](http://foundation.zurb.com/)

-The easiest way to create a website for your project is with [Github Pages](https://pages.github.com/): create a repo on Github, put a few static HTML files in it (possibly using [jekyll](http://jekyllrb.com/)), git push, and you have your own landing page on the github.io domain.
+The easiest way to create a website for your project is with [GitHub Pages](https://pages.github.com/): create a repo on GitHub, put a few static HTML files in it (possibly using [jekyll](http://jekyllrb.com/)), git push, and you have your own landing page on the github.io domain.